 Joint Venture Partner is another vendor who has contributed to your product.
 For example, you have created a series of videos for the online courses, but you have no idea how to edit and subtitle them.
 In this case, you ask another vendor to be your Joint Venture Partner.
 JVP edits and subtitles your videos, so the online course is ready to launch.
 To distribute a revenue, all you must do is set the Joint Venture share, either in percent or a fixed amount.
 That’s it – after the product is sold, the revenue will be shared between you and your Joint Venture Partner automatically.

-The Joint Venture statistics are listed in a Joint Venture tab on Transactions page:
+The Joint Venture statistics are listed in a Joint Venture tab on the Transactions page:

 You as a Vendor cannot set yourself as a JVP for your own product.